mattlianje/pg_pipeline/README.md

 ```

 ## Of Note...
-Ultimately, **pg_pipeline** is just a few tiny PL/pgSQL functions which let you stitch pipelines out of config-driven queries in a tidy JSON (with some extra niceties like execution stats and `~>` syntax).
+**pg_pipeline** is just a few PL/pgSQL functions that let you build config-driven query pipelines with JSON.

-Prematurely reaching towards workflow schdulers and cluster-compute engines pulls data teams into a quagmire.

-**pg_pipeline** caters to the 90%, where all your data lives in your DB, and you want to get started with simple, no-frills OLAP.
+It targets the 90% use case where your data lives in your database and you want simple, no-frills data processing without the complexity of external workflow schedulers or cluster-compute engines.

 ## Core Concepts
 There are just 4 things to know...
-### Pipeline
+### Pipeline definition
-A pipeline consists of 5 keys in a json:
+A pipeline is created using create_pipeline() with 5 parameters:

-- `name` + `description`: For identification
+`name`: Pipeline identifier (string)
+`description`: Pipeline description (string)
-- `parameters`: Configurable values with defaults
+`parameters`: Configurable values with defaults (JSON string)
-- `stages`: Individual SQL operations to be performed
+`stages`: Individual SQL operations (JSON string)
-- `flow`: The order of execution
+`execution_order`: Execution order specification (JSON string with "order" array)

-### Stage
+### Stage references
-Each stage in your pipeline produces a temporary result table that subsequent stages can reference.
-Use the `~>` operator to refer to output from previous stages:
+Each stage produces a temporary result table.
+Reference previous stages using the `~>` operator:
 ```sql
 SELECT * FROM ~>active_users a LEFT JOIN ~>purchases p ON a.user_id = p.user_id
 ```